 Automotive brands have traditionally invested a lot in the physical experience, and Volvo is not an exception.
-Volvo Retail Experience is a concept introduced in 2015, with the intention to make the customer feel as relaxed as if they were home.
-For example, the customer area called 'living room' consisting of beautiful Scandinavian furniture, free WiFi, lounge music, refreshing water in Swedish glass and Fika – the traditional coffee break in Sweden.
+Volvo Retail Experience is a concept introduced in 2015 with the intention to make the customer feel as relaxed as if they were at home.
+For example, the customer area called ‘living room’ consists of beautiful Scandinavian furniture, free WiFi, lounge music, refreshing water in Swedish glass, and Fika – the traditional coffee break in Sweden.

-But we are also giving the customer a view behind the scenes since the workshop will be visible through glass walls as a part of unique concept of VPS – The Volvo Personal service.
-This concept aims to simplify, personalize, and upgrade Volvo's relationship with the customer with the inclusion of a so called 'personal technician'.
-That person handles everything related to the car service: From the service appointment arrangement, to car service, even the paperwork.
-Basically, the service advisor becomes the technician and the technician becomes the service advisor.
+But we are also giving the customer a view behind the scenes since the workshop will be visible through glass walls as a part of the unique concept of VPS – The Volvo Personal service.
+This concept aims to simplify, personalize, and upgrade Volvo’s relationship with the customer with the inclusion of a so-called ‘personal technician.’
+That person handles everything related to the car service: From the service appointment arrangement to car service, even the paperwork.
+Basically, the service advisor becomes the technician, and the technician becomes the service advisor.
 Like a doctor who knows everything about their patient.

 How can physical retailers measure success, efficiency, and gain insight into data like online retailers can?

-The most important part of the purchasing process in automotive industry is the test drive, meaning the main efficiency measurements in a car dealership revolve around that event.
-For example, at the level of marketing efficiency, we monitor KPIs such as started and finished configurations, test drive / offer request related to overall website traffic, and specific marketing campaigns.
-At this point, retailers take over so on the retail level we measure percentages of performed test drives in relation to showroom traffic, and afterwards the offers issued and the closing ratio.
+The most important part of the purchasing process in the automotive industry is the test drive, meaning the main efficiency measurements in a car dealership revolve around that event.
+For example, at the level of marketing efficiency, we monitor KPIs such as started and finished configurations, test drive/offer request related to overall website traffic, and specific marketing campaigns.
+At this point, retailers take over so on the retail level we measure percentages of performed test drives in relation to showroom traffic, and afterward the offers issued and the closing ratio.